 Our attorneys for DUI defense offer a FREE lawyer consultation.
 We ask that potential clients please complete all required background information on the arrest, implied consent testing and administrative license suspension form, and advise us of any prior criminal records.

 Your drunk driving lawyer will be able to enter a not guilty plea for you.
 Next, he or she will file (upon the prosecutor) several targeted, written motions and demands for discovery (this means asking for the Prosecutor to disclose all witnesses, written and video evidence).
 This filing will require the prosecutor to turn over every piece of evidence the State has against you.

-If you have been charged with DUI-DWI, call today to speak to a knowledgeable DUI defense lawyer in your area.
-Submit your case details, call 1-844-TEAM-DUI (1-844-832-6384) or contact Georgia DUI defense lawyer Doug Andrews directly.
+If you have been charged with DUI-DWI, call today to our law office to speak to a knowledgeable DUI-DWI defense lawyer for your court location.
+Submit your case details, call 1-844-TEAM-DUI (1-844-832-6384) or contact us for referral to a nearby Georgia DUI lawyer.